Create and manage account

 Note

-For more information about how to upload keys to HDFS, see Using Dev app > Kerberos authentication.
+For more information on how to upload keys to HDFS, see Using Dev app > Kerberos authentication.

 CentOS7